 You may hear and see the word “Pinoy” when travelling around the Philippines.
 Pinoy is an informal, colloquial way of describing the Filipino people and its culture.
 As Australian’s would say they are “Aussies”, Filipino’s say they are Pinoy.

 14. The Comfort Room isn’t what you think!

 If you see a sign for a Comfort Room (or CR), this is actually the toilet, so don’t enter thinking you will receive a massage or foot rub because you will be severely disappointed!

 15. Embrace the bum gun

 As like most places in Asia, toilet paper isn’t necessarily in every toilet.
-Some establishments have a hose attached to the toilet for you to use (a bum gun as it’s sometimes called), or a bucket of water with a dipper (known as a tabo in the Philippines).
+Some establishments have a hose attached to the toilet for you to use (a bidet or bum gun as it’s sometimes called), or a bucket of water with a dipper (known as a tabo in the Philippines).